kyrrk/Air_quality_qgis_project/README.md

 # Air_quality_qgis_project
-his project visualizes air quality monitoring stations in Belgium, using 2024 data from the European Environment Agency (EEA).
+This project visualizes air quality monitoring stations in Belgium, using 2024 data from the European Environment Agency (EEA).